alex-spataru/HP-Spectre-4101dx-Hackintosh/ACPI/README.md

 ### Patches applied

 The patches that are applied to the DSDT are:
-- Fix _WAK Arg0 (v2)
 - Modified version of battery fix for HP G6 2221ss
-- SMBUS fix
-- IRQ Fix
-- RTC Fix
-- Windows 7, Windows 8, Windows 8.1 & Windows 10 OS checks
+- Windows 8 & Windows 8.1 OS checks
 - Enable GPI0 Controllers

 Brightness key fixes: